 “I had the opportunity to be exposed to a lot of tremendous role models and leaders.
 And getting to watch how they interacted with others has informed how I treat my students and the system of values I use in guiding others.”

 UFGI faculty represent nine colleges and 51 departments.
 They conduct an extensive range of genetics research, in fields such as gene therapy, plant genomics, neurogenetics, pharmacogenomics, evolution & development, bioinformatics, and the list goes on.
+Students are able to interact with these faculty during events, as well as collaborations and mentorship committees.

 The UFGI has over 220 faculty members for you to choose from when selecting a mentor.
 And, should you meet another researcher on campus who is not a member with whom you would like to work, they can easily become a faculty member.

-The UFGI hosts two conferences a year.
+The UFGI also hosts two conferences a year.
 The Phenotypic Prediction Workshop (brainchild of G&G alum Marcio Resende), and the Florida Genetics Symposium, which draws hundreds of researchers from around the world.